15 Appropriate Movies for Spanish Class 2025

 McFarland USA Spanish class movie questions and movie guide from Mis Clases Locas

 Next, McFarland USA is a feel-good Disney sports movie set in the United States.
-But, it follows the story of Mexican immigrant high school students who run cross country.
+But, it follows the story of Mexican immigrant high school teenage boys who run cross country.
 There are many connections to the Spanish class such as a quinceñera, tamales, migrant farming, sports, the immigrant experience, and much more.
-It has a great positive message and my students have loved it.
+It has a great positive message, a happy ending, and my students have loved it.

 For years I had McFarland USA listed at the bottom of this blog post since I did not have any of my resources for it.
 Well, many years later I finally blogged about McFarland USA in Spanish class.
 I have a new McFarland USA Movie Questions in my website store & the same McFarland USA movie guide on TPT.